 Whether you’re interested in just a tandem jump or getting your solo certificate, Skydive Cebu has got you covered!

-Another option for accommodation in Bantayan is to stay at an Airbnb, which generally has some great deals on Bantayan Island.
+Another option for accommodation on the island is to stay at an Airbnb, which generally has some great deals.

 MORE PHILIPPINES TRAVEL GUIDES